 Science in the City is Malta’s national science and arts festival held in Valletta, a UNESCO World Heritage site and last year’s European City of Culture in 2018.
 This year the festival will be held in Fort St Elmo and digitally (through our online platforms) from the 27th-29th November (European Researchers’ Night-rescheduled due to the onset of the COVID-19 pandemic), the city is transformed by a fusion of science and art with interactive installations, exhibitions, music, shadow puppet shows, theatre, live experiments, talks, tech areas, and much more.
-Among the many activities, this year’s highlights include interactive performances by Creative Jam Jazz trio and OMG magic, hands-on science at the Digital Area, nature inspired artwork, and neurodiversity-themed dance by the Moveo Dance Company. [with links to the respective events].
 This memorable night provides a platform for citizens to engage with scientists and their research.
-It also involves some of Malta’s leading artists and entertainers, including Kenneth Scicluna, Malcolm and Angele Galea, Gwilym Bugeja, Diccon Cooper and Ruben Paul Borg.
+Previous festivals have featured some of Malta’s leading artists and entertainers, including Kenneth Scicluna, Malcolm and Angele Galea, Gwilym Bugeja, Diccon Cooper and Ruben Paul Borg.